You want smart political talk without the meltdowns?

 And let me just quote the mainstream media.

-place, if they happened in June and again in October, and if surveillance on an opposition party candidate was taking place during the election.
+I want to know if the president knew about Pfizer requests, if they took place, if they happened in June and again in October, and if surveillance on an opposition party candidate was taking place during the election.

-Because from my perspective, that is really scary, especially in light of the WikiLeaks claim to release a lot of the CIA cyber secrets.
+Because from my perspective, that is really scary, especially in light of the WikiLeaks claim to release a lot of the CIA cybersecrets.

 It has to stop, doesn't it?

-That's the entire point of this president that these leaks are damaging to our national security and our intelligence operations.
+That's the entire point of this president, that these leaks are damaging to our national security and our intelligence operations.

-These are national security and intelligence links.
+These are national security and intelligence leaks.

-The New York Times came out with an article that said the Obama administration rushed to preserve and spread around the government in for intelligence information.
+And Sean, let's remember that hours after the president delivered, which by nearly all accounts was an unbelievably well-received, well-executed, and content-in-ton joint session addressed last week, the New York Times came out with an article that said the Obama administration rushed to preserve and spread around the government intelligence information.

 They did that because they did not anticipate Donald Trump being the president.

-They anticipated Hillary Clinton being the president, and they rushed around doing that.
+They anticipated Hillary Clinton being the president.

 And I would also say, you know, what is everybody afraid of?